 - U9/10, U12, and U14 will be at coaches discretion and practice times fields can be picked here: http://tinyurl.com/nfn3zwv

-AYS requires that all coaches and assistant coaches complete the concusion training and to be G-License certified.
+AYS requires that all coaches and assistant coaches complete the concusion training and to be F-License certified.
+Coaches previously certified with a G-License do NOT need to take the F-License course while an In-Town coach.
 More information on the concussion training can be found at http://www.attleborosoccer.com/content/mandatory-concussion-policy.
-More information on the G-License course can be found at http://www.mayouthsoccer.org/coaching/g_license_course.aspx.
-The concussion training is free, AYS will reimburse you for the G-Course upon the submission of the certificate AND the receipt for payment to me.
+More information on the F-License course can be found at http://www.ussoccer.com/coaching-education/licenses/national-f.
+The concussion training is free, AYS will reimburse you for the F-Course upon the submission of the certificate AND the receipt for payment to me.

 Please review the AYS Inclement Weather Policy at http://www.attleborosoccer.com/content/city-attleboro-inclement-weather-guide.
 While myself and other board members will make every effort to communicate field closures and cancellations in a timely manner we also rely on you as adult coaches to use your judgment to ensure the safety of the players AND damage to the fields.
 So if its pouring rain and\or there is standing water on the fields please cancel your practices.
 Also please move practice away from any muddy spots and try to avoid the goal keeper areas of fields.

 Zero Tolerance Policy